rrromano/node-restServer/README.md

 # Node Api - Rest Server

-_This is a basic API project for raw operations, which allows you to manage users, products and categories._
+_This is a basic nodeJs API project for raw operations, which allows you to manage users, products and categories._

 ## Starting 🚀